Azure/aks-engine/docs/topics/scale.md

 The `aks-engine scale` command can increase or decrease the number of nodes in an existing agent pool in an `aks-engine` Kubernetes cluster.
 Nodes will always be added or removed from the end of the agent pool.
 Nodes will be cordoned and drained before deletion.

-This guide will assume you have a cluster deployed and the output for the deployed cluster is stored at _output/mycluster.
+This guide will assume you have a cluster deployed and the apimodel originally used to deploy that cluster is stored at `_output/<dnsPrefix>/apimodel.json`.
 It will also assume there is a node pool named "agentpool1" in your cluster.
-AKS Engine will default to storing the output at ./_output/<dnsPrefix> from where the aks-engine command was run.

 To scale the cluster you will run a command like: